elchinbaba/ipm_cppy/README.md

 # ipm_cppy
 # Test module for ipm.cppy

-The method gives result with 0.1 average error on 97% probability in well-defined (x_i >= 0, A_i >= b >= 0) inequality constraint problems.

-## !!!It is advised to limit the testing problems number on 500 due to memory allocation issue!!!

 Be sure that python and scipy package is installed to your machine

 For testing problemsFileName.json from problems folder: